davibe/next.js-example-with-global-stylesheet/README.md

 README
 ------

-This is an example of how you can include a .css file as a global style in a next.js webapp.
+This is an example of how you can include a global stylesheet in a next.js webapp.

 ### Running